Leading personal injury and medical negligence solicitors

 - 0118 957 3257

-As an associate solicitor within Boyes Turner’s outstanding clinical negligence group, Julie enjoys using her specialist claimant expertise for the benefit of her clients.
+As a senior associate solicitor within Boyes Turner’s outstanding clinical negligence group, Julie enjoys using her specialist claimant expertise for the benefit of her clients.
 Her personal interest and successful track record in cases involving cauda equina syndrome (CES) have enabled her to develop her specialism in this medically complex area.

 Julie’s other areas of expertise and medico-legal interest include serious neurological injury, where she supports the group’s partners, Susan Brown and Richard Money-Kyrle, in the investigation, quantification and court work associated with maximum value cerebral palsy cases, and meningitis – a cause which she actively supports through her involvement with Meningitis Now.